Noah2610/deathfloor/docs/DESIGN.md

 - Random Jump: "Jump" in set interval in semi random directions (either randomly select from a pool of manually set x and y values or generate new ones)
 - Stick: When hitting a solid, freeze in place and ignore gravity.
 Can for example be combined with random jump.
 - Drop: Stop exectuing movement component when player enters LOS that is projected from enemy in "gravity direction" (shouldnt be hardcoded downwards but actually take current gravity direction in case gravity walls will be a thing) and drop downwards.
 Can for example be combined with 360 roaming, on impact and explode for dropping bomb traps.
+- Chaser: When player enters their LOS, chase "charge" at player (like ghosts in stabman) with slight delay in movement.
+Can for example be combined with explode for kamikaze enemies.
 - Spawner: Spawn seperate enemies at their location in set interval. how long the interval is and which enemies are being spawned is manually set.

 ## Environmental Mechanics